AtomicTyler1/Thunderstore-Themify/README.md

 Once you're happy with the result:
 - Copy and save your final CSS code — you’ll need this for the next step.

 Not good with instructions?
 Follow this non speech guide, this may change if a member submits a better one.
+(Downloads the video.
+Too big for github to preview or something)
 [![Watch the video](https://raw.githubusercontent.com/AtomicTyler1/Thunderstore-Themify/main/videos/thumbnail/Making-css.png)](https://raw.githubusercontent.com/AtomicTyler1/Thunderstore-Themify/main/videos/Making-a-theme-basics.mp4)

 |                            | Making a Custom CSS | Forking the Repo | Adding Your Theme | Submitting Merge Request |